-The word “validated” sounds important, but for the scientist in me, it’s really a vague term.
-That said, I’m going to assume that they are saying that it was proven that the OPT model was the best way to train.
+The word “validated” sounds important, but for the scientist in me, it’s a vague term.
+That said, I'm going to assume they are saying that it was proven that the OPT model was the best way to train.
 And by proven, I mean in a published, peer-reviewed study.

 Published, peer reviewed research basically means that you do a study and submit it to a scientific journal to be published.
 But, before it's published, the research is submitted to other competent scientists (the “peers”) who go over it with a fine tooth comb, looking for any mistakes or issues.
 The people who did the study must address/fix any issues found by the peers before the study can be published.
 Published, peer reviewed research is the gold standard of research.